sidmulajkar/sidsblog/sidmulajkar/content/posts/how-to-handle-double-booking-problem-using-db.md

 ---
 title: "How to Handle the Double booking problem in an app or website just using the database? "
-categories: [factors, double-booking problem, concurrency control, lock mechanism, time stamping, pessimistic approach, optimistic approach, database, kubernetes, microservices, sidsblog]
+categories: [how to handle concurrency and race conditions while using database,factors, double-booking problem, concurrency control, lock mechanism, time stamping, pessimistic approach, optimistic approach, database, kubernetes, microservices, sidsblog]
-tags: [mysql, sql database, nosql, nosql database, rdbms, data structures, database, factors, double-booking problem, concurrency control, lock mechanism, time stamping, pessimistic approach, optimistic approach, kubernetes, microservices, sidsblog]
+tags: [how to handle concurrency and race conditions while using database, mysql, sql database, nosql, nosql database, rdbms, data structures, database, factors, double-booking problem, concurrency control, lock mechanism, time stamping, pessimistic approach, optimistic approach, kubernetes, microservices, sidsblog]
 date: 2022-03-19T17:26:04+05:30
 description: "In this blog, I just want to purely talk from the perspective of handling a situation like this, just considering the database itself."
 author: Siddhant Mulajkar